Target Audience: Know Your Prospective Client, Even During a Volcanic Eruption

 Jeepneys, trikes, and other modes of transportation were assigned for certain areas in Olongapo and surrounding cities: Barrio Barretto, Subic City, San Marcelino, etc. There were some 15 color designations for vehicles; and drivers were not allowed to deviate from their route or they could be fined if caught.

 Outside of the gate, we all piled into a yellow jeepney and headed off to Victory Liner Circle in downtown Olongapo City.
+The yellow jeepney was our target audience.
 By this time, the city was in a frenzy, a mosh pit of bodies thronging against one another.
 Filipinos were trying to get on Victory Liner buses and other transportation to head south toward Manila, away from the volcano.

 One of the young sailors in our group was Filipino and he negotiated with a driver of a blue jeepney to take us all the way in to San Miguel.

 Without a thought one way or another, my knees bent and I threw my left arm forward, the heel of my open palm hitting the speed-bag-Filipino in the chest.
 My blow to his solar plexus sent him flying backwards into the crowd, knocking several people to the ground, my inept assailant falling on top of four people.
-Many naughty Tagalog expletives were hurled in my direction from those who were knocked down and nearly knocked over by the falling lad.
+They hurled many Tagalog expletives in my direction.

 I immediately turned my head to look directly at the hoodlum approaching me to the right.